FabianRolfMatthiasNoll/MyMangaDB/README.md

 This is necessary to install all Node modules for the frontend.

 To initiate both the backend and frontend, refer to the settings provided in the `vscode launch.json`.
 If you need to make database alterations, you can do so by visiting `http://localhost:8000/docs`, which allows direct interaction with the backend.
 Currently, the frontend is designed to retrieve and display all manga entries from the database, serving as a preliminary demonstration. **Please exercise caution** in using the application extensively, as future updates may introduce changes to the database schema.

+### Hosting

+To host the application you have to do several steps.
+1. Change the `BASE_PATH` in `frontend/src/api/runtime.ts` to the actual IP-Address of your Device hosting the Backend. **Dont change the Port!**

+2. If you want to host a Docker Container set DOCKER_MODE in backend/database.py to True

 **Generate API:**
 ```bash
 cd frontend/src/api